pawel7/user_groups/README.md

 REFERENCES `users`(`id`) ON DELETE CASCADE ON UPDATE CASCADE;
 ```

-`JQuery` is only used to remove the `Required` attribute when pressing `Delete` and `Cancel` and to change the display of a group list and to hide the password column.
+`jQuery` is only used to remove the `Required` attribute when pressing `Delete` and `Cancel`, to change the display of a group list and to hide the password column.

 ## To do